 Handling Payout Reversals

-- Before Filing: If you haven’t yet submitted forms, our system will include any reversals into the calculation for Branch payouts in 2024.
+- Before Filing: If you haven’t yet submitted forms, our system will include any reversals into the calculation for Branch payouts in the relevant year.
 After doing the reversal, we’d recommend reviewing payout totals again before submitting your forms.

 - After Filing: If your forms are already queued or filed with the IRS, you will need to submit corrections in order to update the payouts on your forms.
 This needs to be done for each individual form that needs a correction.
 It can’t be done in bulk.